c3d/xl/doc/HANDBOOK_2-evaluation.md

 > dispatch along a single axis, based on the type of the object
 > argument.
 C++ also features a special syntax, `shape.Draw()`, for calls
 > with dynamic dispatch, which differs from the C-style syntax for
 > function calls, `Draw(shape)`.
-The syntax alone makes the `intersect`
+The syntax alone makes the `intersects`
 > example difficult to write in C++.

-As another illustration of a complex dynamic dispatch not based on types, Tao3D uses theme functions that depend on the slide "theme", the slide "master" and the slide "element", as in:
+As another illustration of a complex dynamic dispatch not based on types, Tao3D uses theme functions that depend on the names of the slide theme, master and element, as in:

 ```xl
 theme_font "Christmas", "main", "title"         is font "Times"